Earring Findings for Polymer Clay: Posts, Hooks, Jump Rings, and Attachment Planning

 Do not publish or follow one oven rule for every finding material, plating, or coating.

-Some metal findings may tolerate polymer-clay bake temperatures, but the honest rule is package-first: check the clay line directions, confirm the exact finding material or coating, and avoid assuming plated, coated, plastic, or unknown findings behave the same way in the oven.
+Some metal findings may tolerate polymer-clay bake temperatures, but the practical rule is to start with the clay package directions: confirm the exact finding material or coating, and avoid assuming plated, coated, plastic, or unknown findings behave the same way in the oven.

-Sculpey also notes that polymer clay does not permanently bond itself to smooth non-porous surfaces on its own.
-That is why embedded wire loops, eye pins, and wrap-style traps are more reliable than pretending a flat smooth pad becomes one piece with the clay during bake.
+Sculpey also notes that polymer clay does not bond itself to smooth non-porous surfaces on its own.
+That is why embedded wire loops, eye pins, and wrap-style traps are worth testing instead of assuming a flat smooth pad becomes one piece with the clay during bake.

-- Use a bake-in path when: the finding is simple, the material details are known, and the clay can mechanically trap or wrap the wire or loop
+- Use a bake-in path when: the finding is simple, you know what it is made from, and the clay can mechanically trap or wrap the wire or loop

 - Use a post-cure path when: the back needs sanding, the pad sits on a flat cured zone, or the exact attachment choice depends on the finished piece